UniversalScientificTechnologies/LABDOS01/README.md

 SPACEDOS03A is not able to function on its own.
 It does not contain any internal datalogger.
 It requires a computer to log/visualize the measured data.

-If you need a fully automatic device (with internal logging, backup power supply, ..), you can look at [GEODOS01](https://github.com/UniversalScientificTechnologies/GEODOS01) or contact us by email [support@ust.cz](mailto:support@ust.cz).
+If you need a fully automatic device (with internal logging, backup power supply, ..) or device designed for outdoor use without the possibility of connecting power and network you can look at [GEODOS01](https://github.com/UniversalScientificTechnologies/GEODOS01) or contact us by email [support@ust.cz](mailto:support@ust.cz).
 We can agree on the development of equipment according to your requirements.